Kateri Tekakwitha: Miracles

 Joseph Kellogg was a Protestant child captured by Natives in the eighteenth century and eventually returned to his home.
 Twelve months later, he caught smallpox.
-The Jesuits helped treat him, but he was not recovering.
+Jesuits treated him, but he was not recovering.
 They had relics from Tekakwitha's grave but did not want to use them on a non-Catholic.
 One Jesuit told Kellogg that if he would become a Catholic, help would come to him.
 Joseph did so.
-The Jesuit gave him a piece of decayed wood from Kateri's coffin, which is said to have made him heal.
-The historian Allan Greer takes this account to mean that Tekakwitha was known in 18th-century New France, and she was already perceived to have healing abilities.
+The Jesuit gave him a piece of decayed wood from Tekakwitha's coffin, which is said to have healed him.
+Historian Allan Greer takes this account to mean that Tekakwitha was known in 18th-century New France, and she was already perceived to have healing abilities.

-Other miracles were attributed to Kateri: Father Rémy recovered his hearing, and a nun in Montreal was cured by using items formerly belonging to Kateri.
-Such incidents were evidence that Kateri was possibly a saint.
+Other miracles were attributed to Tekakwitha: Father Rémy recovered his hearing, and a nun in Montreal was cured by using items formerly belonging to Tekakwitha.
+Such incidents were evidence that Tekakwitha was possibly a saint.
 Following the death of a person, sainthood is symbolized by events that show the rejection of death.
 It is also represented by a duality of pain and neutralization of the other's pain (all shown by her reputed miracles in New France).
-Chauchetière told settlers in La Prairie to pray to Kateri for intercession with illnesses.
-Due to the Jesuits' superior system of publicizing material, his words and Kateri's fame were said to reach Jesuits in China and their converts.
+Chauchetière told settlers in La Prairie to pray to Tekakwitha for intercession with illnesses.
+Due to the Jesuits' superior system of publicizing material, his words and Tekakwitha's fame were said to reach Jesuits in China and their converts.

 As people believed in her healing powers, some collected earth from her gravesite and wore it in bags as a relic.
-One woman said she was saved from pneumonia ("grande maladie du rhume"); she gave the pendant to her husband, who was healed from his disease.
+One woman said she was saved from pneumonia (grande maladie du rhume) by wearing such.
+She gave the pendant to her husband, who was healed from his disease.

-On December 19, 2011, Pope Benedict XVI approved the second miracle needed for Kateri's canonization.
+On December 19, 2011, Pope Benedict XVI approved the second miracle needed for Tekakwitha's canonization.
 The authorized miracle dates from 2006, when a young boy in Washington state survived a severe flesh-eating bacterium.
 Doctors had been unable to stop the disease's progress by surgery and advised his parents he was likely to die.
 The boy received the sacrament of Anointing of the Sick from a Catholic priest.
 As the boy is half Lummi Indian, the parents said they prayed to Tekakwitha for divine intercession, as did their family and friends, and an extended network contacted through their son's classmates.
 Sister Kateri Mitchell visited the boy's bedside and placed a relic of Tekakwitha, a bone fragment, against his body and prayed together with his parents.
 The next day, the infection stopped its progression.